DaneVinson/scarredworld/TS4/Contracts/04 - Rocks/readme.md

 ## Contract Results
 * Success: Confirm the location of the island mine
 * Success: Explore (clear) the mine
-* Success: Established the viability of the mine for diamonds production
+* Success: Established the viability of the mine for diamond production

 ## Spoils Ledger
 * Wreckage of the Driftfit